Parsons code

+The Parsons code, formally named the Parsons code for melodic contours, is a simple notation method used to identify a piece of music through melodic motion – movements of the pitch up, down or static.

 The code

 The first note of a melody is denoted with an asterisk (*), although some Parsons code users omit the first note.
 All succeeding notes are denoted with one of three letters to indicate the relationship of its pitch to the previous note: